 I’ll start with the most obvious aspect of the XION: its looks.
 The CyberX looks like nothing else on the road, and has more visual DNA in common with high-end gaming PCs than it does with an old Tomos or Puch.
 The triangular bodywork is translucent, showing off the LEDs within and creating striking, color-changing visuals on the road.
 The spoked wheels are also illuminated, creating a unique rolling effect and giving the entire thing a surreal, cyberpunk sort of quality.
 What occurred to me when I saw it was, “This is the kind of bike the users/programs in Tron would ride, if that movie had been set in the 80s, not just made in the 80s.”

 As for the bike itself, it offers two-mode operation for on- and off-road use.
 In Street mode, the e-bike’s motor is capped at 750W with a pedal-assisted top speed of 28 MPH and a range of about 75 miles.
 In Race mode, however, all that changes — power jumps up from 750 to 5000W (more than 6.5 HP), and the XION’s top speed climbs to a still limited 50 MPH.
 More than enough to get you and your partner into trouble.

 I can’t lie to you guys, I really dig this thing.
 Not sure I’ll put the money down until they’re actually in production, but I may not have too much longer to wait.
 The Indiegogo page promises October 2021 production, with deliveries following soon after.
 Is that real enough for me?
-Not yet, like I said, but maybe it sounds good enough for you guys?
-Check out the infographics from the pitch, below, then let us know what you think of this wild e-bike in the comments section at the bottom of the page.
+Not yet, as I said, but maybe it sounds good enough for you guys?
+Check out the infographics from the pitch, below, then let us know what you think of this wild 50 mph electric bike for sale in San Diego in the comments section at the bottom of the page.